Premiums and payment FAQs

 What payment methods can I use?

-• Report, pay and reconcile your premiums in one simple transaction through your online banking.
-See how to report and pay your premiums for more information
+• Online banking for businesses: Report, pay and reconcile your premiums in one simple transaction through your online banking for businesses.
+Review how to report and pay your premiums for more information

-• When setting the WSIB as a bill payee, you will be required to choose either Schedule 1 (report and pay premiums) or Schedule 2 (pay claim costs) as an option.
+• when setting the WSIB as a bill payee, you’ll be required to choose either Schedule 1 (report and pay premiums) or Schedule 2 (pay claim costs) as an option.
 Most businesses are Schedule 1.
-See Schedule 2 for more information.
+Learn more about Schedule 2

 How do I pay through the WSIB’s online services?